 If treatment is not possible, due to their size and number, the lesions may get bigger and move over time.
 Painful symptoms would be treated as they occur.

-Vascular malformation research is an area of medicine that is continually advancing.
-Studies have already given us improved options for treating glomuvenous malformations and continue to tell us more about how and why they develop.
+Vascular malformation research is an area of medicine that is continually advancing; studies have already given us improved options for treating glomuvenous malformations and continue to tell us more about how and why they develop.
 We hope that this leaflet has been helpful in learning more about your child’s glomuvenous malformation; if you have any comments about it, please contact the Birthmark Unit.

 "I find it annoying people staring at me and asking if I have drawn on myself.
 I get a bit fed up at times having to take medicines and do creams and go to hospital.
 But I have met some fun people because I have a glomuvenous malformation.
 The doctors and nurses are really nice to me, and I get a day off school and I get to make things in the playroom at GOSH.
 It is okay having a glomuvenous malformation, but my mummy and daddy help make things easier for me."